Generic Name: Indomethacin Capsules (in doe METH a sin)

-- This medicine may raise the chance of heart and blood vessel side effects like heart attack and stroke.
-If these happen, they can be deadly.
-The risk of these side effects may be greater if you have heart disease or risks for heart disease.
-However, the risk may also be raised in people who do not have heart disease or risks for heart disease.
-The risk of these health problems can happen as soon as the first weeks of using Tivorbex (indomethacin capsules) and may be greater with higher doses or with long-term use.
+- This medicine may raise the risk of heart and blood vessel problems like heart attack and stroke.
+These effects can be deadly.
+The risk may be greater if you have heart disease or risks for heart disease.
+However, it can also be raised even if you do not have heart disease or risks for heart disease.
+The risk can happen within the first weeks of using Tivorbex (indomethacin capsules) and may be greater with higher doses or long-term use.
 Do not use Tivorbex (indomethacin capsules) right before or after bypass heart surgery.

 Uses of Tivorbex:

 - It is used to treat some types of arthritis.

 - It is used to treat ankylosing spondylitis.

 - It may be given to you for other reasons.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take Tivorbex?

 - If you are allergic to Tivorbex (indomethacin capsules); any part of Tivorbex (indomethacin capsules); or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.